26 Great Books on Vietnam

 “The government didn’t care about her, the schools didn’t, the scholarship organizations didn’t, but this one person did, and sometimes one person could make a world of difference.”

-I hate that the first book on this list of books on Vietnam is one that I can’t actually recommend.
-But I guess that’s the way it goes when you’re listing items alphabetically.
-I had high hopes for The Bride Test .
+I had high hopes for The Bride Test.
 I loved the author’s first book (5/5 stars), The Kiss Quotient.
 But The Bride Test just fell flat.

-I’m sure you can tell from the cover that The Bride Test is a romance or the term that makes me cringe “chick-lit”.
-The Bride Test is the story of Khai Diep, a Vietnamese-American, who happens to be movie-star handsome but also autistic.
-Khai struggles with feeling emotions, and as a result, avoids relationships, especially romantic ones.
-His lack of a girlfriend concerns his mother, so in stereotypically Asian fashion, she heads off to Vietnam to find him a bride.
+The Bride Test is the story of Khai Diep, a Vietnamese-American who happens to be a movie star,movie-star handsome but also autistic.
+Khai struggles with feeling emotions and, as a result, avoids relationships, especially romantic ones.
+His lack of a girlfriend concerns his mother, so she heads off to Vietnam to find him a bride.
 She returns with Esme, a young half-Vietnamese half-Caucasian woman.
 Will Khai fall in love with Esme and will Esme do the same?
 Read to find out.

 Verdict: Skip this book.
 Better yet, get her book, The Kiss Quotient.
 It doesn’t have Vietnamese characters, but it’s a fun and deliciously sexy read!
 Hottest sex scenes I’v read in a long time.